 When you lift weights, you stimulate muscle growth.
-How long does that stimulus last?
-And how long does it take for your muscles and tendons to recover between workouts?
-If you can figure that out, then you’ll have a better idea of how often to train each muscle.
+How long after your workout does that stimulus last?
+And how long does it take for your muscles and tendons to recover?
+If you can balance those two factors, you’ll know how often to train each muscle.

 - How Long Does Muscle Protein Synthesis Last After Working Out?